Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/scenemanagement/custom-management.md

     - As an example:  A client might be connected and has synchronized with the default scenes required to connect, but then you have one or more additional scenes you might have loaded (additively) that the client needs to load and synchronize (spawn) any in-scene placed Network Prefab instances

 ### Scene Loading and Unloading
 You can accomplish this using either RPCs or custom messages.
-You might even use your own `INetworkSerializable` implementation that contains a list of scenes and whether they should be loaded or unloaded.
+You might even use your own `INetworkSerializable` implementation that has a list of scenes and whether they should be loaded or unloaded.
 You should always have some form of "complete" response factored into your design so you know when a client has finished loading/unloading a scene.
 You will also want to devise a strategy for loading a scene in `LoadSceneMode.Additive` and `LoadSceneMode.Single` modes.

 :::tip
 Creating a global scene management script and attaching it to the same GameObject as the `NetworkManager` is one way to assure your custom netcode scene management solution persists while a game session is in progress.